V0XNIHILI/autolightning/README.md

 - [**Custom CLI**](#custom-cli): `autolightning`'s CLI application avoids having to create separate `LightningCLI`s for each new project
 - [**Config-driven model training**](#config-driven-model-training): Using the CLI, train models with minimal code using YAML or Python config files
 - [**Comprehensive transform pipelines**](#transform-pipeline): Easily define complex transform pipelines for datasets
-- [**Comprehensive optimizer and scheduler configuration**](#optimizer-and-scheduler-configuration): Define optimizers and schedulers in the configuration file
+- [**Flexible optimizer and scheduler configuration**](#optimizer-and-scheduler-configuration): Define optimizers and schedulers in the configuration file
 - [**Additional (torch) runtime flags**](#additional-runtime-flags): Enable PyTorch performance optimizations or model watching with Weights & Biases from the command line
 - [**Built-in dataset splitting**](#built-in-dataset-splitting): Random split and cross-validation support from the command line / with a configuration file
 - [**Hyperparameter optimization & model watching**](#hyperparameter-sweeps): Use Weights & Biases, Ray Tune, or Optuna for hyperparameter sweeps.
 Track model gradient results with Weights & Biases from the command line